chaos-polymtl/lethe/doc/source/examples/dem/bouncing-particle/bouncing-particle.rst

 The ``poisson ratio`` of both the wall and the particle are being set to 0.3 arbitrarily.
 The Young's modulus of the wall is also being set arbitrarily to the high value of 1E12 Pa.

-The following properties are defined in the ``bouncing_particle_original.prm``  according to MFIX DEM02 verification test.
+The following properties are defined in the ``bouncing_particle_original.tpl``  according to MFIX DEM02 verification test.

 .. code-block:: text